barlug/DipTrace_Voltage_Regulators/README.md

 - **Reference Voltage Between Pins 3 (Vout) and 1 (Vin):** 1.25 V
 - **Output Current:** 1.5+ A

-## 2) Constant Linear Voltage Regulator
+## 2) Constant Linear Voltage Regulator - Boost Circuit with Zener Diode
-Typical Application for L78L08AC Positive Voltage Regulator for Output boost circuit.
+Typical Application for L78L05AC Positive Voltage Regulator for Output boost circuit.
 The L78L series of three-terminal positive regulators employ internal current limiting and thermal shutdown, making them essentially indestructible.
 If adequate heat-sink is provided, they can deliver up to 100 mA output current.
 They are intended as fixed voltage regulators in a wide range of applications including local or on-card regulation for elimination of noise and distribution problems associated with single-point regulation

-- **Part:** L78L08AC
+- **Part:** L78L05AC
-- **Line regulation Voltage Range (Vin - Vout):**  3V - 40V
+- **Max input Voltage to L78L05AC:** 30V
+- - **Max Output across L78L05AC:** 5V
-- **Output Voltage:** Vout = Vz + Vx (Zener Voltage + Voltage across Resistor)
+- **Output Voltage of Boost Circuit:** Vout = Vz + Vx (Zener Voltage + Voltage across Resistor)
-- **Reference Voltage Between Pins 3 (Vout) and 1 (Vin):** 1.25 V
-- **Output Current:** 1.5+ A
+- **Output Current:** 6mA

-The added Data